 Number of endemics: 2

-2 species are currently recognized as endemic; the Cyprus Wheatear and the Cyprus Warbler and both are migratory.
-The Island also has 5 sedentary subspecies, Scop`s Owl, Coal Tit, Short-toed Treecreeper, Jay and Crossbill.
+2 species are currently recognised as breeding endemics; the Cyprus Wheatear and the Cyprus Warbler - both are migratory.
+The Island also has 5 sedentary subspecies, Scop's Owl, Coal Tit, Short-toed Treecreeper, Jay and Crossbill.

 A Birdwatching Guide to Cyprus

 by Arthur Stagg & Graham Hearl | Arlequin Press | 1998 | Paperback | 87 pages, 8 colour plates, b/w illustrations, 11 b/w maps |

 by Peter R Flint & Peter F Stewart | BOU | 1992 | Hardback | 234 pages, 16 colour & 24 b/w plates, 11 maps, 4 figs |

 by Lucas Christophorou | Nicolaou & Son | 1997 | Paperback | 260 pages, 750 photos |